thekovie/PalatePicks/README.md

 5. Explore the webpage!

 ### Reminders
-Before you begin, please take note that after registering an account and using the "forget password" feature, you will be redirected to our [live website](https://palatepicks.vercel.app/) and not the `localhost`.
+- Before you begin, please take note that after registering an account and using the "forget password" feature, you will be redirected to our [live website](https://palatepicks.vercel.app/) and not the `localhost`.
+- Contact the repository owner to get Environmental Variables (`.env`) file for the website to be functional locally.
+- An Internet connection is required for the web app to load its external assets and to communicate with the database.